VVRPanda/ExpPoint-MAE/README.md

 ### - Step 2:

-Use either anaconda or pip to install the requirements
+Use pip to install the requirements

- - Anaconda:

-       conda .... conda_requirements.txt

  - pip: